ViTGAN: Training GANs with Vision Transformers: Introduction

-In this paper, we are interested in examining whether the task of image generation can be achieved by Vision Transformers \textit{without using convolution or pooling}, and more specifically, whether ViTs can be used to train generative adversarial networks (GANs) with competitive quality to well-studied CNN-based GANs.
-To this end, we train GANs with Vanilla-ViT (as in Fig.~\ref{fig:ViTGAN_generator_a}) following the design of the original ViT \citep{dosovitskiy2021vit}.
-The challenge is that GAN training becomes highly unstable when coupled with ViTs, and that adversarial training is frequently hindered by high-variance gradients (or spiking gradients) in the later stage of discriminator training.
-Furthermore, conventional regularization methods such as gradient penalty \cite{WGAN-GP,r1_penalty}, spectral normalization \cite{miyato2018spectral} cannot resolve the instability issue even though they are proved to be effective for CNN-based GAN models (shown in Fig.~\ref{fig:learning_curves}).
+In this paper, we examine whether Vision Transformers can perform the task of image generation \textit{without using convolution or pooling}, and more specifically, whether ViTs can be used to train generative adversarial networks (GANs) with comparable quality to CNN-based GANs.
+While we can naively train GANs following the design of the standard ViT \citep{dosovitskiy2021vit}, we find that GAN training becomes highly unstable when coupled with ViTs, and that adversarial training is frequently hindered by high-variance gradients in the later stage of discriminator training.
+Furthermore, conventional regularization methods such as gradient penalty \citep{WGAN-GP,r1_penalty}, spectral normalization \citep{miyato2018spectral} cannot resolve the instability issue, even though they are proved to be effective for CNN-based GAN models (shown in Fig.~\ref{fig:learning_curves}).
 As unstable training is uncommon in the CNN-based GANs training with appropriate regularization, this presents a unique challenge to the design of ViT-based GANs.

-Hence, in this paper, we propose several necessary modifications to stabilize the training dynamics and facilitate convergence of ViT-based GANs.
-In the \textit{discriminator}, we revisit the Lipschitz property of self-attention \cite{kim2021lipschitz}, and further design an improved spectral normalization that enforces Lipschitz continuity.
-Different from the conventional spectral normalization, which fails to resolve the instability issue, these techniques exhibit high efficacy in stabilizing the training dynamics of the ViT-based discriminators.
-We conduct ablation studies (Fig. \ref{fig:learning_curves} and Table~\ref{table:cifar_ablation}) to validate the necessity of the proposed techniques and their central role in achieving stable and superior image generation performance.
-For the ViT-based \textit{generator}, we study a variety of architecture designs and discover two key modifications to the layer normalization and output mapping layers.
-Experiments show that the modified ViT-based generator can better facilitate the adversarial training with both ViT-based and CNN-based discriminators.
+We propose several necessary modifications to stabilize the training dynamics and facilitate the convergence of ViT-based GANs.
+In the \textit{discriminator}, we design an improved spectral normalization that enforces Lipschitz continuity for stabilizing the training dynamics.
+In the \textit{generator}, we propose two key modifications to the layer normalization and output mapping layers after studying several architecture designs.
+Our ablation experiments validate the necessity of the proposed techniques and their central role in achieving stable and superior image generation.